 16. In training for patient encounters, does your medical school's curriculum introduce strategies to have conversations with patients about the health effects of climate change?
 2 Yes, there are strategies introduced for having conversations with patients about climate change in the core curriculum.
 1 Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework.
-0 No, there are not strategies introduced for having conversations with patients about climate change Score explanation: Year 2 sustainable healthcare student choice project with 2 of the 4 objectives being Be able to describe how environmental sustainability and human health interact at different levels Be able to discuss how the duty of a doctor to protect and promote health is shaped by the dependence of human health on the local and global environment Effective consulting tutorials do not specifically cover talking to patients about the health effects of climate change.
+0 No, there are not strategies introduced for having conversations with patients about climate change Score explanation: This topic was not covered.

 17. In training for patient encounters, does your medical school's curriculum introduce strategies for taking an environmental history or exposure history?

-2 Yes, the core curriculum includes strategies for taking an environmental history.
-1 Only elective coursework includes strategies for taking an environmental history.
-0 No, the curriculum does not include strategies for taking an environmental history.
-Score explanation: During effective consulting tutorials at the University of Bristol students are taught how to take a complete social history which would cover topics including occupation and living environment.
+- 2 Yes, the core curriculum includes strategies for taking an environmental history. - 1 Only elective coursework includes strategies for taking an environmental history. - 0 No, the curriculum does not include strategies for taking an environmental history.